 Fundamentals of biomedical engineering.
 Biomedical Engineering & Technologies

 Pham, TT 2018, Applying Machine Learning for Automated Classification of Biomedical Data in Subject-independent Settings, Springer.

-Pham, TT, Thamrin, C, Robinson, PD, McEwan, A & Leong, PHW 2018, 'Respiratory Artefact Removal in Forced Oscillation Measurements: A Machine Learning Approach', IEEE Transactions on Biomedical Engineering, vol. 64, no. 8, pp. 1679-1687.View/Download from: UTS OPUS or Publisher's site
+Pham, TT, Thamrin, C, Robinson, PD, McEwan, A & Leong, PHW 2018, 'Respiratory Artefact Removal in Forced Oscillation Measurements: A Machine Learning Approach', IEEE Transactions on Biomedical Engineering, vol. 64, no. 8, pp. 1679-1687.View/Download from: Publisher's site

 Goal: Respiratory artefact removal for the